Hunter (1984 American TV series): Season 1 (1984–85)

-The show began in a Tuesday nighttime slot with the two-part pilot episodes of Hunter initially broadcast in a time slot on a Friday night, competing for ratings against the popular Dallas.
+The two-part pilot episode of Hunter debuted on Tuesday, September 18, 1984, airing after the season-three premiere of The A-Team, and ended with strong ratings.
+Ten days later, starting with its third episode, it was moved to its regular timeslot on Friday nights, this time competing for ratings against Dallas, the second-most watched show for the 1984–85 television season.
 The show struggled to attract an audience and drew criticism for its often-graphic depiction of violence.
 In the first season, the producers sought to create a hook by giving the main character a catchphrase, "Works for me", which was sometimes used two or three times in an episode and was even added to the end of Mike Post and Pete Carpenter's opening theme music.
-Several early episodes featured montages set to popular songs from the 1960s, 1970s, and 1980s, in a style similar to Miami Vice.
+Several early episodes featured montages set to popular songs from the 1960s, 1970s, and 1980s, in a style similar to Miami Vice, another NBC show which debuted that same season and initially aired right after Hunter.